mmzsource/xbar-plugins/README.md

 ## Caffeinate

-Choose if you don't want your system to fall asleep.
+Decide if you want your system to fall asleep or stay awake independent of the screen saver - and energy saver settings.
 When the 🥱 icon is in the menu bar, the screen saver will work as usual.
 But when the ☕️ icon is in the menu bar, your screen saver will not start.
 If you manually trigger the screen saver, the system also won't fall asleep after the amount of time configured in the "energy saver" settings of your OS.
 You've caffeinated your mac.

 ## Weeknr